Zygor’s Guide for the Win

 If you want to skip the review and head straight to Zygor’s page, click here now.

-- If you buy the guide through the links on this page I do get a cut.
+- If you buy the guide through the links on this site I do get a cut.
 It helps to keep this site running.

 - Family members have leveled an assortment of other characters, some with little gear, others with full heirlooms and Recruit a Friend (3x XP.)How fast did they go?
-From 1-80 (not 90) about 17 hours in game time (i think there were maybe a couple of hours of sleep there. )
+From 1-80 (not 90 or 110) about 17 hours in game time (i think there were, maybe, a couple of hours of sleep there. )

 Is Zygor’s Guide “Worth It?”
 Oh yes.
 I confess, I like this guide.
 We all do.

 What I’m going to do here is go into some other guides, first.
 This will give some background on why we think Zygor’s Leveling Guides are so cool.
 Just scroll down if you want to skip this part and get to the review.

 In the beginning there were the PDF guides, showing you a step by step route to 70.
 Links in the PDF lead you to a webpage that would explain details in the quests (and some of them needed explaining.)